Arrangements by Category(Click Below)

 Aura Lee/Love Me Tender

-These two love songs from different eras are exactly the same musically.
+These two love songs, debuted almost 100 years apart, are identical musically.
 Elvis has not left the building yet.
-The men’s version is published by the BHS.
-Continue reading Aura Lee/Love Me Tender
+The men’s version is available from the BHS; the women’s, from Sheet Music Plus under “Love Me Tender.”

 Aussie Road Medley